liferay/liferay-docs/devGuide/en/chapters/13-liferay-marketplace.markdown

 ### What Kind of Validations Are Performed by Liferay? [](id=liferay-app-validations-liferay-portal-6-2-dev-guide-en)

-Liferay ensures that apps meet a minimum set of requirements, such as:
+Liferay ensures that apps meet a minimum set of requirements, by performing the following activities:

 - Running basic anti-virus checks
 - Ensuring titles, descriptions, images, etc. are appropriate
-- Basic sanity checking of functionality (e.g. deployment testing, etc)
+- Doing basic sanity checking of functionality (e.g., deployment testing, etc.)

 Liferay does not do source code reviews and will not ask for your source code.
 Further, Liferay is not responsible for the behavior (or misbehavior) of apps on